Reconnect by disconnecting

 Citing Christopher Lucas, associate professor of child psychiatry at New York University School of Medicine, Mobiledia notes that kids focus on video games and television in a different way than the attention they’ll use to thrive in school and life.

 "It’s not sustained attention in the absence of rewards," Lucas said.
+"It’s sustained attention with frequent intermittent rewards."

 When kids play games and rack up points, move to higher levels and unlock characters and goodies, their brains are rewarded by dopamine, a neurotransmitter that’s released each time they "win."
 Furthermore, kids with ADHD are usually ridiculed and ostracized by peers, and that isolation sends them back to those gadgets, since they’re likely the only consistent companion.
 The result?
 They often develop an emotional dependency that extends beyond dopamine.